 In this work we have developed an a priori error analysis for a pure Neumann problem, when applying HHO method.
-We have proved the convergence of the method, with the optimal rates of convergence when the exact solution is smooth enough: order k + 1 for the flux error, and k + 2 for potential error.
+We have proved the convergence of the method, with the optimal rates of convergence when the exact solution is smooth enough: order k+1 for the flux error, and k+2 for potential error.
 This technique can deal with hanging nodes, as in the Refined mesh (Figure 1c), and also with general element (Figure 1a, 1b and 1d).
 Although we do not show 3D examples, it is possible to work with meshes in 3D.
 For that purpose, we refer to the library, named DiSk++, which is available as open-source, under MPL License, at the address https://github.com/datafl4sh/diskpp.
-Numerical results presented here, are in agreement with our theoretical results, although is possible to solve a linear transmission problem with Neumann condition, in a bounded region of the plane.
+Numerical results presented here, are in agreement with our theoretical results, although is possible to extent the Theorem 4.2 to general tensor as in the Example 2.
+These allow us to extend this technique to solve a linear transmission problem with Neumann condition, in a bounded region of the plane.
 This will be report in a separate work, which at the present, is under development.